philwebb/presentations/decks/spring-boot-for-the-web-tier.md

 ## Static Content - Serving Files
 * Can't use `/src/main/webapp` for jar deployments
-* Put Static files from `src/main/resources/static`
+* Put static files from `src/main/resources/static`
 * or `.../public` or `.../resources` or `.../META-INF/resources`

 ## Static Content - Conventions